These healthy and satisfying strawberry energy balls are packed with fruit, nuts, and healthy fats! They’ll be your go-to grab and go snack!

 I didn’t have any blueberries or dates in the house, so I subbed in some strawberries and prunes.
 Yes, I know nuts (especially walnuts) are high in omega-6 fatty acids but these balls shouldn’t be eaten by the handful anyways.
 I’m not a huge fan of walnuts (the skins always add a bitterness that I don’t like) so next time I’ll sub in some roasted almonds.

-- 4 prunes, pitted (St. Dalfour brand is the BEST)
+- Pitted prunes (St. Dalfour brand is the BEST) or Medjool dates

-- ½ cup diced fresh strawberries (or use your favorite berry)
+- Fresh strawberries (or use your favorite berry)

-I pulsed the prunes in the food processor until it formed a paste.
+I pulsed the prunes in the food processor until they formed a paste.